jedisct1/atom-piknik/README.md

 # Piknik package for Atom

-Piknik extension for Atom, to copy/paste anything over the network.
+Copy/paste anything over the network.

 Make a local selection; paste it instantaneously into Atom running on another computer.